 Over time this response will wreak havoc on the body.
 This effect strains the heart, brain, and lungs by pushing them toward their limit until they can no longer be pushed.
 Cardiovascular failure usually follows which can lead to death.

 If you or someone you care about is suffering from cocaine addiction, know that you do not have face this illness alone.
 At Bay Area Recovery Center we help people with cocaine dependency overcome the many obstacles that addiction holds.
 Let’s face it together.
-Call 713-705-3457 to get you or your loved one the help they need today and learn more about the inpatient drug rehab programs near you.
+Call 713-999-0116 to get you or your loved one the help they need today and learn more about the inpatient drug rehab programs near you.